Zillion01/jpfaq/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-Simple Frequently Asked Questions (FAQ) plugin with rich text answers.
+Frequently Asked Questions (FAQ) or definitions plugin with rich text answers and / or tt_content IRRE answers.
 Optional categories and searchform.
-Version 3.x is for TYPO3 6.2.
-Version 4.x is a total refactoring and for TYPO3 7.6+

 .. _screenshots: